missuo/bob-plugin-copilot/README.md

 # bob-plugin-copilot
 This is a Copilot AI translation plugin designed for Bob.

+## Stop maintenance
+**Thank you for using this plugin.
+I think its mission is over.
+It‘s time to say goodbye.**

 ## Features
 - Support **GPT-4** and **GPT-3.5-Turbo**.
 - Support stream response.